Definition of Solids

 Geometrical shape

-All the crystalline solids have a definite, unique geometrical shape due to definite and orderly plan of atoms, ions or particles in the three-dimensional area.
+All the crystalline solids have a definite, unique geometrical shape due to the definite and orderly plan of atoms, ions or particles in the three-dimensional area.
 For a given crystal, the interfacial angles, at which the surfaces converge, are constantly the same no matter in which shape they are grown.
 The faces and angles stay particular even when the material is ground to a fine powder.

 Melting Points